Cosmology at the end of the world: Gravity Localization and trapping coefficient method

 \subsection{TT perturbations and Schr\"odinger equation}

 The first step to find the Schr\"odinger equation reported in Section \ref{gravloc} is to derive the linearized Einstein equations about the AdS-RN background.
-Since we are considering only the tensor component of the metric perturbation, the perturbations of the electromagnetic field (which couple only to the scalar and the vector perturbations of the metric\autocite{kodama}) can be neglected.
+Since we are considering only the tensor component of the metric perturbation, the perturbations of the electromagnetic field (which couple only to the scalar and the vector perturbations of the metric\cite{kodama}) can be neglected.
 Therefore, the only terms arising from the perturbation of the electromagnetic stress-energy tensor will be the ones linear in the metric perturbation and with an unperturbed electromagnetic field.
-For a TT perturbation the linearized Einstein equations read
+For a transverse-traceless (TT) perturbation (i.e. one that satisfies $\delta g^\mu_\mu=0=\nabla^\mu\delta g_{\mu\nu}$) the linearized Einstein equations read

 with

 where $\Box_{d+1}$ is the ($d+1$)-dimensional covariant d'Alembertian, $R_{\mu\nu\rho\sigma}$ is the Riemann tensor and $\Delta_L$ is the Lichnerowicz operator.

 Introducing the adimensional coordinates discussed in Section \ref{gravloc} (that we will use in the rest of this section), using the explicit expression for the Christoffels and the components of the Riemann and Ricci tensors and defining the covariant Laplacian $\Delta_{d-1}$ on the unit ($d-1$)-sphere, after a long calculation the spatial components (all the other components are identically satisfied) of equation (\ref{pert}) can be recast in the form